Did You Know?

 - Your advocate assists you in providing sworn testimony at a hearing at the local VARO level or before a BVA Veterans Law Judge (VLJ).

 The Law Gives Vets and Their Attorneys Tools to Contest

-The process, while complex, is sympathetic to claimants, meaning that VA must read claims and appeals in the broadest way possible to ensure that veterans receive the most benefits to which they are entitled.
+The process, while complex, is sympathetic to claimants at the agency level, meaning that VA must read claims and appeals in the broadest way possible to ensure that veterans receive the most benefits to which they are entitled.
 Veterans with attorneys who have extensive knowledge of the claims and appeals process are the best suited to take advantage of this sympathetic environment.

 When appealing to BVA, it is important to keep in mind BVA uses attorneys to consider every appeal: it makes sense for a veteran to be on equal footing when their appeal reaches this important level of review.

 The United States Court of Appeals for Veterans Claims (CAVC) and the United States Court of Appeals for the Federal Circuit are courts of national jurisdiction that hear veterans’ appeals related to their VA disability claims.
 They issue decisions that provide advocates with tools to contest and argue veterans’ appeals.
 At this phase, the Secretary of Veterans Affairs has attorneys who argue VA’s position regarding why a decision was made to deny veterans.
 Therefore, it is important to be represented by an attorney who understands the process and the law.